Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Common Errors and Solutions

-When using wait or waitpid in C, several typical errors can occur.
-This section explains their causes and solutions.
+When using wait and waitpid in C language, several typical errors may occur.
+We explain their causes and solutions.

 1. wait function returns an error